In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-The manual pumps in our review, the Lansinoh Manual Breast Pump and Medela Harmony with Flex, score high in this metric.
-They don't have complex interfaces or systems to learn, sparing users from the learning curve that comes with feature-packed electric pumps.
-However, neither will be the right choice for regular and consistent pumping of any real volume.
+The Lansinoh Manual Breast Pump and Medela Harmony with Flex, score high in this metric.
+They don't have complex interfaces or systems to learn, sparing users from the electric learning curve.
+However, neither manual pump is the best choice for regular and consistent pumping.

 The Elvie Stride has a straightforward interface, but its helpful app offers insights and details about your pumping session.